wincent/masochist/README.md

 - Old URLs should not break, so that means having a router smart enough to redirect to static mirrors of pages from the old Rails app, or to migrated content on GitHub if necessary.
 Note that a lot of this can possibly be baked into the nginx config, allowing for more simplicity in the router.
 - Don't rebuild an auth system.
 Delegate to a trusted company like Facebook for [login](https://developers.facebook.com/docs/facebook-login/web), and use their [comment board](https://developers.facebook.com/docs/plugins/comments) and [social plugin](https://developers.facebook.com/docs/plugins/like-button) to get interactivity and distribution "for free".
 - End goal includes complete elimination of dependency on the business logic in the Rails app, and eventually turning it off entirely.

-## Migration plan

-This is a separate repo because my "wincent.com" repo is huge (over 4,000 commits at the time of writing, and 2.1 GB on disk for a clone plus working copy).
-One of the reasons it's so large is my historical mistrust of third-party services led me to bundle binary and build assets (`node_modules`, `bower_components`, RubyGems) in the repo itself, so I would never be dependent on GitHub or RubyGems to complete a deploy.

-So, the plan is:

-* [ ] Make wincent.com gradually more and more static and read-only.
-* [ ] Eventually, make even the original wincent.com repo open source, for historical interest.
-* [x] Make a wikitext translating microservice.
-* [x] Cache "redlinks" map, using Git commit hash as the key.
-* [ ] Profit.

-(Obviously, more details to come here, which I will flesh out in the project issue tracker.)

 [Bugzilla]: https://www.bugzilla.org
 [Facebook]: https://www.facebook.com/